 @kostastsale wrote a Sigma rule for detection as well.

 Looking for evidence of previous execution?

-The “hkcu\software\microsoft\office\16.0\common\internet\server cache” Reg Key can also be queried for all URLs contacted via Office.
-Note that this is an HKCU (Current User) key, and therefore is user-specific.
+The hkcu\software\microsoft\office\16.0\common\internet\server cache registry key can also be queried for all URLs contacted via Office.
+Note that this is an HKCU (current user) key and, therefore, is user-specific.
 Also note this contains legitimate URLs as well.